 After learning how to think about dilemmas in clinical care, students turn to questions of organizational ethics: What’s the connection between mission, vision and values, and organizational strategic plans?
 How can health care leaders make ethical business decisions?
 What’s the role of community desires and needs in affecting institutional decision-making?

-- Senior Lecturer, Health Services
+- Senior Lecturer, Health Systems and Population Health

 - JD, Yale University, 1982